openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 !---
 Figure: Issuance using Authorization code flow

-(1) Wallet sends an Credential Authorization Request to the Issuer's Authorization Endpoint.
+(1) The Wallet sends an Credential Authorization Request to the Issuer's Authorization Endpoint.
 Issuer returns Authorization Response with the authorization code upon successfully authenticating and obtaining consent from the End-User.
-This step happens via a frontchannel, by redirecting the End-User via the user agents.
+This step happens in the frontchannel, by redirecting the End-User via the user agents.
 This step is defined in (#authorization_endpoint).

-(2) Wallet sends a Token Request to the Issuer's Token Endpoint with the authorization code obtained in step (2).
-Issuer returns an Access Token in the Token Request upon successfully validating authorization code.
-This step happens backchannel using server to server communication.
+(2) The Wallet sends a Token Request to the Issuer's Token Endpoint with the authorization code obtained in step (2).
+The Issuer returns an Access Token in the Token Request upon successfully validating authorization code.
+This step happens in the backchannel using server to server communication.
 This step is defined in (#token_endpoint).

-(3) Wallet sends a Credential Request to the Issuer's Credential Endpoint with the Access Token and proof of control over the public key to which the the issued VC shall be bound.
-Upon successfully validating Access Token and a proof, the Issuer returns a VC in the Credential Response if it is able to issue a credential right away.
+(3) The Wallet sends a Credential Request to the Issuer's Credential Endpoint with the Access Token and proof of possession of the public key to which the the issued VC shall be bound.
+Upon successfully validating Access Token and proof, the Issuer returns a VC in the Credential Response if it is able to issue a credential right away.
 This step is defined in (#credential-endpoint).

 If the Issuer requires more time to issue a credential, the Issuer may returns an Acceptance Token to the Wallet with the information when the Wallet can start sending Deferred Credential Request to obtain an issued credential as defined in (#deferred-credential-issuance).

-Note that this flow is based on OAuth and can be used not only with the code grant type as in the description, but with other grant types as well, other than implicit grant.
+Note: this flow is based on OAuth and the code grant type, but it can be used with other grant types as well.

 ## Pre-Authorized Code Flow

 Below is a diagram of a credential issuance using Pre-Authorized Code flow defined in (#pre-authorized-code-flow).
-It is a flow when the user authentication happens out of band, prior to the issuance flow, without utilizing the Authorization Endpoint.
+This flow uses a newly defined OAuth graht type "urn:ietf:params:oauth:grant-type:pre-authorized_code".
+It is a flow where the user authentication and authorization of the credential issuance happens out of band, prior to the issuance flow, without utilizing the Authorization Endpoint.

 The diagram is based on an Issuer initiated flow illustrated in (#use-case-4) and does not illustrate all of the optional features.